Ahh, yes, I see you’ve landed on this devilishly informative buyer’s guide about the best RV refrigerators…

 Options for power sources are usually either…

 And regarding electric units, they can be 12V, 110V, and other variations.
-Consider what will work in your setup, and go for a dual power source if maximum utility is your preference.
+Consider what will work in your setup and make sure you have a good RV battery to match.
+Go for a dual power source if maximum utility is your preference.

 You may also want to consider incorporating shore power into your RV if you frequently stop at places with an external power supply you can use.